imandra-ai/minisat-ml/docs/tech_report.md

 Some functions are annotated as `[@@inline]` to guide the optimizer better.

+#### Code size

+The whole of minisat-ml weights 1,901 lines of OCaml (according to David A. Wheeler's Sloccount).
+It implements only what's required for the default heuristics of Minisat 2.2 (e.g. full conflict minimization).

 ## Experimental results

 We compare solvers across a few benchmarks.
 The solver are: